VenkataNarayanaYarava/nsearch-devops-challenge/README.md

 9. Recommend logging metrics collection and monitoring

       - There are many metrics based on requirement, if need request logs, response logs we can use Cloud Watch.
 For log aggregation we can use EFK or ELK.
-And any application level transaction or request logs we can use Dynadrace for better understanding.
+And any application level transaction or request logs we can use Dynatrace for better understanding.

 10. Recommend a DevOps pipeline && Recommend types of testing methodology and tools(if applicable) Suggest software packaging, distribution and deployment mechanism